← All Tags

 smart-homestructural-engineeringmaterial-science

-#160: The Science of Smooth: Why Your Whiteboard Ghosts You
+#160: The Hidden Science of Your Whiteboard

 Why does your whiteboard ghost you?
 Corn and Herman explore the material science and chemistry behind the world’s most essential ideation surface.